 There are six types of fluids running inside your vehicle.
-These fluids are not permanent; they require replacement every now and then as they deteriorate over time.
+These fluids are not permanent; they require replacement every now and then as they deteriorate over time as part of general vehicle maintenance.
 Deterioration causes problems to components affected by the unchanged fluid, and one example of the commonly overlooked fluids is the coolant – when, in fact, it is one of the most crucial as it keeps your engine running in safe temperatures.

 When to check on your coolant

 Normally, coolant check-up is part of the Preventive Maintenance Service so it’s always best to follow your PMS schedule.
 Checking the engine coolant depends on the distance you drive on a daily basis.
 Some service centers recommend checking your coolant once every two weeks, just to be safe.

 Although engine coolants last longer than two weeks, it is safe to check for leaks.
 Low coolant level is a culprit for having a fiery hot hood, as engine heats above allowable temperature.
 You’d also notice steam sipping out from the engine bay and out of the hood in worse cases, which could also be an early warning to engine overheating.
 In addition, even your car’s fuel economy is affected by running your car with little to no coolant.

 So, when do you change your coolant?